Who Is the Ragdoll Cat? Essential Cat Facts About These Calm Kitties

 Unlike the British Shorthair or Bengal cat, Ragdolls are a relatively young breed.
 They were developed in the 1960s by a breeder in California named Ann Baker.
 A particularly fascinating cat fact about the Ragdoll is that they were bred almost entirely from free-roaming cats.
 Ann Baker bred her domestic longhaired white female feline with kitties she found running loose around her neighborhood.
 From her cat’s offspring, Baker selected those with the unique temperaments and traits she wanted until she created the famous Ragdoll breed.

 What do Ragdoll cats look like?

 Ragdolls are famous for their beautiful looks, and this is one of the reasons why they are so widely beloved.
 They are one of the largest breeds of domestic cat and can reach up to 20 pounds in size!
 Their semi-long coats can make them seem even larger—around the size of a small dog.

 All Ragdoll cats have striking blue eyes, so if you come across one with green or yellow eyes, beware; this means the kitty is a Ragdoll mix.
-They have semi-long, plush coats which can vary in colour.
-All Ragdoll kittens are born completely white but darken into different colours with age.
-Like Siamese cats, Ragdolls develop colour points on their ears, face, tail, and legs.
-While there are 20 types of Ragdoll coats, these are the six main point colours:
+They have semi-long, plush coats which can vary in color.
+All Ragdoll kittens are born completely white but darken into different colors with age.
+Like Siamese cats, Ragdolls develop color points on their ears, face, tail, and legs.
+While there are 20 types of Ragdoll coats, these are the six main point colors: